-18 tablets, keyboards and protection plan are budgeted.
+12 tablets, keyboards and protection plan are budgeted.
 Estimate is based on quote by vendor.
-These 18 tablets are replacement tablets for the 18 tablets first purchased under the FFY16 CVSP budget, with the tablets having a 3 year useful life.
+These 12 tablets are replacement tablets, 12 will be ordered for FFY23 as well as an additiona 12 ordered in FFY24 for a combined 24 total.
 Tablets replaced laptops for commercial enforcement in Nevada several years ago.
 NHP determined that tablets were more compact and durable than laptops.
 In addition, NHP requires water resistence or water proof, impact resistence from 5 feet, and a barcode scanner/reader for driver licenses, VINs, etc. The tablets and related equipment take up less space in a Trooper's vehicle than laptops and their related equipment.
+Tablets are used by sworn commercial enforcement personnel.